City Baking Guide

 What is the fastest way to tune a recipe for El Paso altitude?

-Start with the El Paso preset, run one controlled bake, and change one major variable per round.
+Start with the El Paso preset, run one controlled bake, and change one major variable per round while logging texture, spread, and doneness.